 All users who are using Microsoft Windows can find what version of Windows they're using by following the steps below.

 This opens a new About Windows window and display the version of Microsoft Windows, the build info, and service pack information, if any service pack is installed.
-Below is an example of what this window would look like.
+Below is an image and example of this window.

 Windows XP Windows Version window

 Below are some additional methods of determining the version of Windows.

 - In the System Properties window, as shown below, the version of Windows and the Service Pack (if installed) is displayed.

 Windows XP System Properties